 \section{Abstract}

-Using Fourier analysis, this paper establishes exact security bounds for linear extractors in True Random Number Generators (TRNGs).
-We provide the first near-optimal total variation security characterisation by interpolating between optimal $\ell_{\infty}$ and $\ell_2$ norm results, expressed through code weight enumerators and input bias parameters.
-Our bounds improve security assessments by an order of magnitude over previous approximations.
-By scanning ~20,000 codes, we reveal fundamental trade-offs between compression efficiency and cryptographic security.
-For instance, we show that achieving $80$ bits of security can require sacrificing more than 50\% of the code rate when correcting 10\% input bias.
-Our bounds enhance security evaluation of TRNG post-processing schemes and quantify the inherent cost of randomness extraction in hardware implementations.
+Using Fourier analysis, this paper establishes near-optimal security bounds for linear correctors commonly used in True Random Number Generators (TRNGs), expressed through code weight enumerators and input bias parameters.
+We provide the first near-tight bias characterization in total variation, by interpolating between optimal $\ell_\infty$ and $\ell_2$ norm results.
+Our bounds improve security assessments by an order of magnitude over previously known (overly conservative) estimates.